Singularities of base loci on abelian varieties: Proofs

 \subsection{A preliminary lemma.}

 Let $L$ be an effective line bundle on an abelian variety $A$.
-Let $K(L)$ be the subgroup $\{x\in A\>|\>t_x^*L\cong L\}$.
-It acts on $A$ by translations.
+Let $K(L)$ be the subgroup $\{x\in A\>|\>t_x^*L\cong L\}$, acting on $A$ by translations.
 The line bundle $L$ is ample if and only if $K(L)$ is a finite group.